 Limonene is a common terpene identified in lemons, limes, grapefruit, and orange peels and rinds, producing a unique citrusy aroma.
-As a terpene, Limonene plays a significant role when combined with cannabis as part of the entourage effect.
+Limonene plays a significant role as a terpene when combined with cannabis as part of the entourage effect.
 Limonene’s uplifting and energizing scent can enhance your cannabis experience.

 In addition, research suggests that taking Limonene may provide therapeutic benefits for various health issues.
 This includes anti-inflammatory, antioxidant, and so many more health and wellness advantages.

-At Bio Wellness X, A we are on a mission to make legal, high-quality hemp-derived THC and CBD products more accessible for people nationwide.
+At Bio Wellness X, we are on a mission to make legal, high-quality hemp-derived THC and CBD products more accessible for people nationwide.
 With one goal in mind, our cutting-edge products provide natural relief!

 We recognize that taking Liomene may offer wellness benefits with medical applications.
 Visit our website to learn more about how our wide range of quality products can support your physical and mental health.